Scarborough Fair (ballad): Charts

+Certifications

 Soundtrack recordings

+The Simon and Garfunkel version of the song was featured on the soundtrack to The Graduate in 1968.

 Instrumental versions of Scarborough Fair were arranged by Geoff Knorr for use in the video game Civilization VI as the main theme of the English civilization.
 As the themes of each civilization are played as different variations of the same song as the game progresses, four different variations of the song are included in the game's soundtrack, with Phill Boucher assisting Knorr in the arrangement of the Atomic Era version of the song.